AJwilky/ChainzPy/README.md

 To install: "pip install Chainzpy"

-Make sure to have an api key!
+Must set an api key via the set_api_key function in order to use!